StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/readme.md

 ## Video Guide

-If you wish, you can [check this video guide](https://youtu.be/yV85AgYlE5c?si=7mA8F0ejHxNBmbds) while following all the steps of the written guide.
+If you wish, you can [check this new updated video guide](https://youtu.be/yV85AgYlE5c?si=7mA8F0ejHxNBmbds) while following all the steps of the written guide.

 ## Requirements